Blushing and Social Anxiety

 Blushing might not be perceived as badly as you think

-With a little self-compassion, patience, and practice, you can learn to see blushing as a natural reaction, part of you, not a flaw.
-This self-compassion may help you let the blushes come and go without so much fear of judgement.
+With self-compassion, patience, self-help or therapy, you can learn to see blushing as a natural reaction, part of you, not a flaw.
+Self-compassion may help let the blushes come and go without so much fear of judgement.

 See this quote from our contributor George: “I suffered from intense blushing (and fear of blushing, that caused more blushing!) from the age of 14 up to age 50).
 It meant that I shied away from encounters and acted the fool in order to cover it up.
 But this isn’t the way to go.
 What I do now – when I blush – is to try and own the reaction/situation; simply say to the to those you are talking to, “I’m sorry, can I take a second….I don’t find this easy” or be honest and say, “I sometimes get anxious with people….can I take a second to relax”.
 You’ll be (pleasantly) surprised that people usually understand this and will give you the time (and support) to get yourself sorted.
 If you do this often enough it will become second nature, and you’ll find that – in time – you will blush less (or worry less about blushing).
 It’s worked for me, and I rarely blush now, whatever the situation.
 Try it…and where you can try and be honest about how you’re feeling with others.
 I hope this helps”.